Reactor™ - The manual

 Trigger Action

-Example: Triggering OnePush Autofocus on a camera
+Example: Triggering OnePush Autofocus on a camera.

 Speed parameter

-Example: Control Pan Speed using a joystick
+Example: Control Pan speed using a joystick.

 Binary Output (for GPO)

-This Template Behavior uses the parameter to set or clear the Output of a GPO contact on RCPs or LinkIO boxes.
+This Template Behavior sets or clears the output of a GPO contact on RCPs or Link IO boxes using the parameter.

-Example: map a TallyFlag to the closed contact on the back of an RCP
+Example: Map a Tally Flag to the closed contact on the back of an RCP.

 Hold-Down

-Example: Mapping Record to the state of a GPI closed contact of an RCP
+Example: Mapping Record to the state of a GPI closed contact of an RCP.

 Display value (without control)